pivotal/paving/README.md

 ## Decisions

-- These templates support deploying Pivotal Application Service (PAS) and Pivotal Container Service (PKS) to the same foundation.
+- These templates support deploying Tanzu Application Service (TAS) and Pivotal Container Service (PKS) to the same foundation.

 - The templates **do not** create an Ops Manager VM but **do** create the necessary infrastructure for the VM (security groups, keys, etc).

 - These templates demonstrate a modest production deployment in three (3) AZs on each IaaS.

 - These templates contain extremely minimal interdependence or cleverness, to facilitate incorporating these templates into your own automation easily.

 ## Versioning